Ahiram sarcophagus: King Ahiram

 Ahiram himself is not titled a king, neither of Byblos nor of any other city state.
 It is said that he was succeeded by his son Ithobaal I who is the first to be explicitly entitled King of Byblos, which is due to an old misreading of a text lacuna.
 According to a new reconstruction of the lacuna the name of Ahiram's son is to be read [Pil]sibaal, and the reading Ithobaal should be disregarded.
 The early king list of Byblos is again subject to further study.

+Heritage designation

+The sarcophagus is on public display in the National Museum of Beirut.
+The General Directorate of Antiquities of Lebanon assembled a list of inscribed objects from different time periods that together illustrate the evolution of the Phoenician alphabet; the sarcophagus is the oldest of these.
+This list was the basis of a nomination of the alphabet to the Memory of the World International Register maintained by UNESCO.
+This was accepted in 2005, recognising the objects as documentary heritage of global importance.